dopeboy/dopeboy.github.io/_posts/2017-08-19-django-react-redux-heroku-base.md

 heroku config:set DJANGO_SETTINGS_MODULE=djangoreactredux.settings.prod
 ```

 11. We're ready to push our code!
+This should go without a hitch:
 ```
 git push heroku master
 ```